faceyspacey/respond-framework-docs-old/README.md

 }
 ```

 > If a child route is named `entry` it will be merged into the parent, and it's path appended to the parent's.
-Within itself the child must refer to this action as `entry` obviously.
+To achieve this special case the child must refer to this action as `entry`.
+In other quarters of the React community, this is known as "co-location."
+I.e. co-location of components and data-fetching.

 > NOTE: no additional routes at the same level as `entry` are allowed.
 You can nest them further though.